jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 scripting websites and applications means most developers have at least a passing knowledge of the language.
-While client-side manipulation of the HTML DOM (document object model) has changed over the years with the introduction of such Javascript libraries as [JQuery][JQUERY] and the continued addition of different supported technologies, Javascript has morphed into a server-side language with the emergence of the [Node.js][NODE] ecosystem.
+While client-side manipulation of the HTML DOM (document object model) has changed over the years with the introduction of such Javascript libraries as [JQuery][JQUERY] and the continued addition of different supporting technologies, Javascript has morphed into a server-side language with the emergence of the [Node.js][NODE] ecosystem.

-Sinopia uses ECMAScriptfeatures and conventions that is then converted into Javascript using the [Babel][BABEL] compiler.
-ECMAScript 6 features used in Sinopia include class declarations such  `class Input {...}`, importing of Javascript modules like `import Input from './Input` and to support the import, using the export feature like `export const Input`.
-Because Sinopia's Linked Data Editor communicates in an asynchronous fashion with the Sinopia server back-end, the ECMAScript 7 and 8 features like Promises with `async` and `await` keywords are used in the code.
-Finally, Sinopia extensively uses the ECMAScript spread operator as well as the arrow function syntax `() => {}` throughout the code base.
+Sinopia uses ECMAScript features and conventions that is then converted into Javascript using the [Babel][BABEL] compiler.
+ECMAScript 6 features used in Sinopia include class declarations such as `class Input {...}`, importing of Javascript modules like `import Input from './Input` and to support the import, using the export feature like `export const Input`.
+Because Sinopia's Linked Data Editor communicates in an asynchronous fashion with the Sinopia server backend, the ECMAScript 7 and 8 features like Promises with `async` and `await` keywords are used in the code.
+Finally, Sinopia extensively uses the ECMAScript spread operator, **...** for expanding passed arguments or elements to simplify object cloning like this expression `const newState = { ...state }` where newState is a clone of the existing state.
+Sinopia also adopted the arrow function syntax `() => {}` throughout the code base.

 Javascript supports multiple programming paradigms like imperative, object-oriented, and in the past ten years, the functional programming approach.
-The popularity of building functional [React][REACT] and [Redux][REDUX] code for web browser and native user interfaces.
-Javascript built-in `map` and `reduce` operators along with support for currying and other functional-friendly constructs like the `=>` arrow functional form.
+The popularity of building functional [React][REACT] and [Redux][REDUX] code for web browser and native user interfaces has encouraged the use of Javascript built-in `map` and `reduce` operators along with support for currying and other functional-friendly constructs like the `=>` arrow functional form.
 The key insight in writing functional Javascript is focusing on functions with minimal side-effects and deterministic expectations that given a set of inputs, the function will return a set of outputs.

 For example, a traditional Javascript function is declared using the `function` keyword:
 ```javascript